BhriaTest/-Sales-report-on-Power-BI-/README.md

+# Sales Analysis by Region and State
+## Project Objective
 This repository contains a Power BI file (Sales_Report.pbix) that presents an interactive dashboard for sales data analysis.
 The report allows users to explore key performance indicators (KPIs), identify sales trends, and drill into specific metrics.
 It provides valuable insights for sales teams, management, and stakeholders, helping them make data-driven decisions.
 Key Features
 Sales Performance Overview: Track overall sales performance across various dimensions such as products, regions, time periods, and sales channels.